GuildOfWeavers/distaff/README.md

 Values on the stack must be elements of a [prime field](https://en.wikipedia.org/wiki/Finite_field) with modulus `340282366920938463463374557953744961537` (which can also be written as 2<sup>128</sup> - 45 * 2<sup>40</sup> + 1).
 This means that all valid values are in the range between `0` and `340282366920938463463374557953744961536` - this covers almost all 128-bit integers.

-All arithmetic operations (addition, subtraction, multiplication) also happen in the same prime field.
+All arithmetic operations (addition, multiplication) also happen in the same prime field.
 This means that overflow happens after a value exceeds field modulus.
 So, for example: `340282366920938463463374557953744961536 + 1 = 0`.

 Besides being field elements, values in Distaff VM are untyped.
 However, some operations expect binary values and will fail if you attempt to execute them using non-binary values.
 Binary values are values which are either `0` or `1`.